Waynefn/casio/README.md

 # casio
-Some scripts/sources for casio e-dictionary.
+Scripts/sources for casio e-dictionary image format.

 ## About GRA